Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Refusal after 11 months — lessons

 PR specialist, applied in Moscow.
 Refused after 11 months for four reasons: lack of funds (bank statements instead of tax returns), unclear qualification (the code "marketing and advertising" did not convince), no Italian (motivation letter in Russian), no Schengen visas.
-The main lesson: every point could have been prevented.
+Main lesson: every point could have been prevented.

 4